 Often people who binge actually tend to over-control their food intake much of the time.
 Rigid, rule-based eating invariably lead to “mistakes” – many people refer to “being bad” or eating too much or the “wrong” thing – which prompt extreme, all-or-nothing thinking – i.e. “I might as well just throw in the towel and start over tomorrow.”
 At Columbus Park, we call this the “F*** Its.”
 Feel free to fill in the gaps!

 #3: Negative mood states (i.e. feeling down, bored, lonely)

 Food is pleasurable and often very soothing.
 It is normal and natural at times to use food as a means of comfort, soothing.
 The problem is when we default to over-eating as a primary method of self-soothing or distracting.
 This tendency is very common in this eating disorder.

-Individuals who binge-eat tend to have higher levels of body dissatisfaction and body preoccupation.
-Negative feelings about one’s body may lead to extreme dieting (which then leads to over-eating), low self-esteem, depressed mood, isolation.
+Individuals who binge eat tend to have higher levels of body dissatisfaction and body preoccupation.
+Negative feelings about one’s body may lead to extreme dieting (which then leads to over-eating), low self-esteem, depressed mood, and isolation.

-Of course, there are many other triggers to over-eating or binge-eating and each individual’s unique picture is important to understand thoroughly.
+Of course, there are many other triggers to over-eating, and each individual’s unique picture is important to understand thoroughly.
 Treatment is structured to combat triggers to binge eating primarily through strategies to support regular, consistent, flexible eating and skills to cope effectively with negative mood states and problematic self-talk.
 In a future blog, I will outline some of these strategies.
 Stay tuned.